CECS-Jesus/Embedded_Weather_Quest/README.md

 ### Project Description

-In this project, titled "An Embedded Weather Quest," students will leverage the knowledge acquired throughout the semester and previous courses to build an IoT application.
-The application aims to demonstrate proficiency in several key embedded systems topics, including GPIO, Interrupts, Hardware Timers, UART, Color LCDs, SSI, and WiFi.

-Students will construct an embedded system capable of WiFi communication.
 This system will process user requests from a laptop serial terminal, interact with openweathermap.org for weather data on U.S. cities, and display the obtained weather information on both a laptop serial terminal and a color LCD.

 #### User Interface Requirements